 So let’s do this!

-In testing this popsicle recipe I discovered something interesting.
+In testing this Vietnamese Coffee Popsicles I discovered something interesting.
 Sweetened condensed milk does not freeze, at least not well.
 So I had to change the proportions of the recipe to ensure proper freezing.

 First I prepared the Vietnamese coffee, poured it into the popsicle molds and froze halfway.